 Why did you make that choice?
 What other choices could you have made?
-With a potentially infinite amount of options out there, the daughter theory demonstrates that within the Multiverse, there are infinite versions of yourself, each making different choices.
+With a potentially infinite amount of options out there, the daughter theory postulates that within the Multiverse, there are infinite versions of yourself, each making different choices.
 In one universe, you could have a different job, blue hair, be born in a different country, and so on.
-Trippy right?

 If you want to learn more about simulation theory, be sure to stop by here.

 However, some people have taken this idea even further.
-What if our universe is currently being simulated alongside many other universes.
+What if our universe is currently being simulated alongside many other universes?
 The thinking goes that, if our future ancestors do possess the power to simulate our universe, what is stopping them from simulating multiple universes at once?
+The mind boggles.

 There might not be parallel universes out there